orzuniverse/orz-protocol/README.md

 ## program

-Solana program template in Rust
+Solana program Orz protocol in Rust

 ### program/src/lib.rs
 * process_instruction function is used to run all calls issued to the smart contract